 Take care of your children

 If you have kids, you have to pay attention to them.
 Divorce advice for women with kids is to remember that no matter their age, the divorce will hurt them.
 They might not even be able to express themselves, but their behavior will tell you a lot about their emotional state.

 If you have small children, pay attention to aggressive outbursts, how they play, do they prefer to be alone more than usual, do they pee more often than they should, do they have unusual pains, do you notice separation anxiety?

 Talk to your children.
-They have the right to know about things that happened.
 Explain that you and your husband both still love them and that they are not the reason you got divorced.
 Don’t let them feel guilty, but don’t try to erase their sadness.
 They have every right to be emotional, just as you do.

 Even if everything looks miserable, dark and endless at this point, you will get through it.
-Draw from your inner strength of well.
+Draw from your inner strength.
 Following this divorce advice for women will build your resilience and revive the lost zest for life.
 You are strong enough, good enough, smart enough and resilient enough to overcome anything that happens to you.

 Remember, you are not alone in this, there are still many people who love you.